 Redefining the Digital Account Opening and Onboarding Customer Journey

 Financial institutions (FIs) have known for quite some time that they need to step up their digital game.
-Digital experiences in the retail industry are putting enormous pressure on banks and other FIs to innovate and deliver better digital account opening and onboarding experiences that can be completed in a single-sitting.
+Digital banking experiences in the retail industry are putting enormous pressure on banks and other FIs to innovate and deliver better digital account opening and onboarding experiences that can be completed in a single-sitting.

 Today, the “digital branch” is essential to the sale of financial products and services.
 Online and mobile channels not only represent an opportunity to drive engagement with existing customers, but they are also key channels that enable instant account openings for checking, savings, and credit card accounts for net-new customers.
 In a recent webinar poll, FIs indicated that “growing online and mobile channels” was the #1 driver for transforming the current experience.